World must prepare for disease more deadlier than Covid, WHO chief warns

 They are also drafting a broader pandemic treaty which is up for ratification next year.

-“A commitment from this generation (to a pandemic accord) is important, because it is this generation that experienced how awful a small virus could be,” said Tedros.
+“A commitment from this generation [to a pandemic accord] is important, because it is this generation that experienced how awful a small virus could be,” said Dr Tedros.

 This reflects widespread vaccination, availability of better treatments and a level of population immunity from prior infections.

-“The battle is not over.
+Michael Ryan, emergencies director at WHO, said:“The battle is not over.
 We still have weaknesses and those weaknesses that we still have in our system will be exposed by this virus or another virus.
-And it needs to be fixed,” said the WHO’s emergencies director Michael Ryan.
+And it needs to be fixed.”

 The WHO’s declaration comes just four months after China ended its prolonged severe Covid restrictions and was hit by a big surge in infections.